Higher associativity of Moore spectra: Proof of the

-Work of Boardman and Vogt \cite[Chapter~4]{BV} provides a technique to replace a homotopy $A_n$-map (unital or nonunital) by an $A_n$-map in the homotopy category of $\A_n$-algebras.
-Given a topological operad $\mathcal{O}$, they make two important constructions, \begin{itemize} \item an endofunctor $W$ from the category of topological operads to itself such that there is a natural map of operads
+Work of Boardman and Vogt \cite[Chapter~4]{BV} provides a technique to replace a homotopy $\A_n$-map (unital or nonunital) by an $\A_n$-map in the homotopy category of $\A_n$-algebras.
+Given a topological operad $\mathcal{O}$, they make two important constructions, \begin{itemize} \item an endofunctor $\mr{W}$ from the category of topological operads to itself such that there is a natural map of operads

-which is a weak equivalence, and, \item a functor $U:\Top[\mathcal{O}] \to \Top[\mathcal{O}]$, where $\Top[\mathcal{O}]$ is the category of $\mathcal{O}$-algebras in $\Top$, such that there is a natural map
+which is a weak equivalence, and, \item a functor $\mr{U}:\Top[\mathcal{O}] \to \Top[\mathcal{O}]$, where $\Top[\mathcal{O}]$ is the category of $\mathcal{O}$-algebras in $\Top$, such that there is a natural map

 which is a weak equivalence and can be extended to a `homotopy $\mathcal{O}$-map' (see Remark~\ref{rem:translate}).
-We will call this map the \emph{universal homtopy $\mathcal{O}$-map}. \end{itemize} These constructions conspire to give us the following theorem, which is essentially a special case of \cite[Theorem~4.23(c)]{BV}. \begin{thm} Let $X$ and $Y$ be $\A_n$-algebras and $u:X \to UX$ be the universal unital homotopy $A_n$-map.
-Then for any unital homotopy $A_n$-map $f:X \to Y$ has a unique factorization
+This map is called the \emph{universal homotopy $\mathcal{O}$-map}. \end{itemize} These constructions conspire to give us the following theorem, which is essentially a special case of \cite[Theorem~4.23(c)]{BV}. \begin{thm} Let $X$ and $Y$ be $\A_n$-algebras and $u:X \to\mr{U}X$ be the universal homotopy $\A_n$-map.
+Then for any homotopy $\A_n$-map $f:X \to Y$ has a unique factorization